SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/palo-alto-networks-9.md

 | limit 10
 ```

-## Collecting Logs for the Palo Alto Networks 9 App
+## Collecting logs for the Palo Alto Networks 9 app

-This section provides instructions for configuring log collection for the Sumo Logic App for Palo Alto Networks 9.
+This section provides instructions for configuring log collection for the Sumo Logic app for Palo Alto Networks 9.
 You must have Palo Alto Networks Web administrative user permissions to successfully complete these tasks.
 Configuring log collection for Palo Alto Networks 9 includes the following tasks:

 ### Step 1.
 Create a hosted collector and Cloud Syslog source